rspforhp/FactorioModCS/README.md

 local v_1 = v_2
 data.extend({v_0, v_1})
 ```
-And all of that AT RUNTIME
+And all of that AT RUNTIME as it parses the IL of methods directly instead of relying on parsing c# source